PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 05:45:10
+Last updated: 2024-04-12 05:46:24
-Random Quote: I have been called many things, my lord, byt kind is seldom one of them.  -  Maester Aemon
+Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.